-West Virginia.
+West Virginia, at which time evidence was taken on the issue of whether the grievance was timely filed, as well as the merits of the grievance.
 Grievant was represented by Adam E. Barney, Esquire, Berry, Kessler, Crutchfield, Taylor & Gordon, and the Division of Highways was represented by Ashley D. Wright, Esquire, Division of Highways Legal Division.
-This matter became mature for decision on August 17, 2016, on receipt of the last of the parties' Proposed Findings of Fact and Conclusions of Law.
+The parties submitted post-hearing written argument addressing the issue of whether the grievance was timely filed, as well as the merits of the grievance.